Woohoo, you’re going on holiday to the Maldives! You’re going to have the best time ever.

 Tip #10 – Don’t forget the insect repellent

 Mosquitoes weren’t too much of a problem for us but there were a couple around.
 Don’t forget the DEET to keep those pesky biters away.
-I use Jungle Formula max strength.
+I use Jungle Formula and this is my favourite spray as it’s so easy to apply.

 Tip #11 – Make sure you have some small notes for tipping